BSEBAT1/accident/README.md

 ### subscribeToLocation

-Subscribes a user to alerts at a location.
+Subscribes a user to accidents at a location.
 The user will receive push notifications for any accidents in the area if their FCM Token is stored at users.[uid].device.fcmToken

 Call with